 If a family reports an adult member of the household is permanently absent or requests to remove the member from the household, the family must provide evidence to support that the person is no longer a member of the family.
-BRHP requires documentation of another address at which the person resides such as a lease or utility bill.
+BRHP requires documentation of another address at which the person resides such as a lease or utility bill if the PHA so requests.